Economics Conversion Programme - MSc

-Macroeconomics today is a different subject than it was just a few decades ago.
-Old controversies have been resolved and new ones have arisen.
-This module builds on the first year teaching of macroeconomics to provide an intermediate course, which takes full account of the policy issues and controversies in the world macroeconomy.
+This module builds on the Stage 1 teaching of macroeconomics to provide an intermediate course, which takes full account of the policy issues and controversies in the world macroeconomy.

-Autumn Term begins by looking at the basic methodology of macroeconomic models.
-We then examine, in greater detail than at Stage 1, how the macroeconomic theories of aggregate demand and aggregate supply are derived.
-This involves studying the markets on which these theories are based.
-It is important to be aware that there are many theories of aggregate demand and supply.
-In the autumn term we use the IS-LM model, with which you should be familiar from Stage 1, to derive a theory of aggregate demand in both open and closed economies.
-We also examine the labour market to derive a theory of aggregate supply and study the relationship between inflation and unemployment.
+Autumn Term considers the basic methodology of macroeconomic models and examines how macroeconomic theories of aggregate demand and aggregate supply are derived.
+It is important to be aware that there are many theories of aggregate demand and supply and that consideration of these theories involves studying the markets on which they are based.
+The Autumn Term develops and extends use of the IS-LM model to derive a theory of aggregate demand in both open and closed economies.
+It also scrutinises the labour market to derive a theory of aggregate supply and study the relationship between inflation and unemployment.

 Spring term starts with studying the long-run, that is, what determines the standard of living of countries in the long term, as opposed to short-run economic fluctuations.
-We then study microeconomic fundamentals of macroeconomics to understand in-depth the determinants of consumption, investment, and labour supply decisions.
-We then use these and the ideas developed in the autumn term to extensively examine macroeconomic demand management policies (fiscal and monetary) and their shortcomings.
-We finally study the role of the financial system in the macroeconomy and the causes behind some financial crises with special focus on the 2008/09 global financial crisis.
+It then considers microeconomic fundamentals of macroeconomics to understand in-depth the determinants of consumption, investment, and labour supply decisions.
+These considerations and the ideas developed in the autumn term are then used to extensively examine macroeconomic demand management policies (fiscal and monetary) and their shortcomings.
+Finally, we consider the role of the financial system in the macroeconomy and the causes behind some financial crises.
+Particular focus is given to the 2008/09 global financial crisis.

 The quantitative estimation and evaluation of economic models is an essential feature of the study and application of economics.
 This module provides an introduction to econometric theory and the application of econometric techniques to economic models and data.
 This is achieved by explaining key economic and econometric issues using applications of econometrics that quantify and evaluate economic theory and which provide an empirical evaluation of economic behaviour and the assessment of economic policy.